tsewang-sonam/Tsundue/README.md

 # Features:
+## Usage

-Multiple stories in different levels of reading skills and saves progress Hundreds of words search with visual Image
+- Multiple stories in different levels of reading skills and saves progress
+- Hundreds of words search with visual Image
-Short and efficient vocabulary list
+- Short and efficient vocabulary list
-Fun quiz with different levels
+- Fun quiz with different levels